flxhbck/powergloveVR/README.md

 Resources to modify the Powerglove to become compatible with the HTC Vive VR system.
 Requires a Vive tracker puck and an Arduino Due.

 This project was done at Teague Labs.
-Read the article about it here.

 ## Arduino
 This code is written for the Arduino Due!
 The program reads the analog values of the bending sensors and communicates to the HTC Vive Tracker.
 The code performs “auto-calibration” on the sensor values and smoothes the values over time.
-The communication between the Arduino Due and the Vive tracker builds on the USB-Host Library extension by matzmann666.
+The communication between the Arduino Due and the Vive tracker builds on the USB-Host Library extension by [a matzmann666](https://github.com/matzman666/USBHost).
 Since only three analog values can be transmitted via the tracker, the middle and ring finger values are alternated over time.

 ## Eagle
 Arduino Due Shield for reading the analog bending sensors of the Powerglove.
 Includes battery charging module, two indicator LEDs, and a push-button.
 The folder also includes the image-file we used for etching.